Kent (band): Kent and Verkligen (1995–1996)

-Isola (1997–1998)
+Isola (1997–1999)

 In November 1997, Kent released Isola.
-Guitarist Harri Mänty had joined the group since Verkligen.
-Verkligen had been heavily toured, gaining some reputation for Kent.
-The pre-release single, "Om du var här" (If You Were Here), became a radio hit.
-Musically the album changed a lot from Verkligen, going a lot in the direction of slower, more thoughtful songs with more emotion.
-The last song on the album, the 7 minute, 47 second-long "747", with a characteristic keyboard riff and a long instrumental outro, became the band's closer for every show for the next 8 years.
+They had toured heavily with Verkligen, which had gained them some reputation.
+The pre-release single from Isola, "Om du var här" (If You Were Here), became a radio hit.
+Musically the album was quite different from Verkligen, going further in the direction of slower, more thoughtful songs with more emotion.
+The last song on the album, the 7 minute, 47 second-long "747", with a characteristic keyboard riff and a long instrumental outro, became the band's closer for every show for the next six years.
 It was also released as a single, cut down to four minutes and with an added short chorus.
+The album reached number one in Sweden.
+Kent went on to tour through Scandinavia from November 1997 to February 1998.

-In 1998, Kent released an English version of Isola, featuring an extra song only available on the English version, "Velvet".
-Kent embarked on two accompanying US tours to promote the album.
-The first was in support of fellow Swedes, The Cardigans, and the second was a double-bill with American band, Papa Vegas.
-The band would close the shows for the second leg of the tour with what they described as their "only cover song", a version of Depeche Mode's classic single, "Stripped".
+In April 1998, Kent released an English version of Isola, featuring an extra song only available on the English version, "Velvet".
+In May, the band started touring again, playing in Europe and Scandinavia.
 Singles were released in various territories for three of the album's songs, "If You Were Here", "Things She Said" and "747".
-The English version of Isola sold poorly outside of Scandinavia.
+In 1999, they did two US tours to promote the album.
+The first was in support of fellow Swedes The Cardigans, and the second was a double bill with American band Papa Vegas.
+The English version of Isola sold poorly.